chunyiyang/music_box_recommender/README.md

 5 Calculate the most popular songs: songs that have been played by most users.

-6 Use to calculate plaround(play_time / song_length) y times for one play record.
+6 Use round(play_time / song_length) to calculate pla y times for one play record.

 7 Use count(play_times) group by user_id, song_id, we can get rating information.